Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Introduction

-As mentioned above, when galaxy clusters form, along with shocks, turbulent flow motions are inherently induced within the ICM \citep[e.g.,][]{miniati2015,vazza2017}.
-This turbulence is typically subsonic (turbulent Mach number $M_{s,\rm turb}<0.5$), with the largest eddies ($L\sim 100-500$~kpc) cascading into smaller ones.
-Magnetic fields in the ICM are amplified via turbulent dynamo, generating intermittent, filamentary structures \citep[e.g.,][]{ryu2008,cho2009,porter2015}.
-In addition, behind shocks, turbulence is further produced through the generation of vorticity, which enhances magnetic fields in the postshock region \citep[see, e.g.,][]{porter2015}.
-The combination of turbulence dynamo and shock compression leads to substantial strengthening of magnetic fields downstream of shocks.
-Since these magnetic fields strongly affect the observed spectra, polarization patterns, and fine-scale structures of synchrotron emission \citep[e.g.,][]{bruggen2012,dominguez-fernandez2021}, reproducing radio relics in simulations of merger shocks demands a high quality magnetohydrodynamic (MHD) code.
+As mentioned above, along with shocks, turbulent flow motions are naturally induced in the ICM during the formation of galaxy clusters \citep[e.g.,][]{miniati2015,vazza2017}.
+This turbulence is typically subsonic, with a turbulent Mach number $M_{s,\rm turb} \lesssim 0.5$, and characterized by outer-scale eddies of size $L \sim 100-500$~kpc \citep[e.g.,][]{gaspari2014,hofmann2016}.
+Magnetic fields in the ICM are amplified via the turbulent dynamo, producing intermittent, filamentary structures \citep[e.g.,][]{ryu2008,cho2009,porter2015}.
+In addition, turbulence is further generated behind shocks through vorticity production, which enhances magnetic fields in the postshock region \citep[see, e.g.,][]{porter2015}.
+The combined effects of turbulent dynamo and shock compression lead to substantial amplification of magnetic fields downstream of shocks.
+Since these magnetic fields strongly influence the observed spectra, polarization, and fine-scale structure of synchrotron emission \citep[e.g.,][]{bruggen2012,dominguez-fernandez2021}, reproducing radio relics in merger-shock simulations requires high-quality magnetohydrodynamic (MHD) modeling.

 With low Mach numbers, DSA at merger shocks is expected to operate in the test-particle regime \citep[e.g.,][]{caprioli2014}.
-The non-detection of gamma-ray emission from galaxy clusters places a stringent constraint on the acceleration efficiency of CR protons (CRp), i.e., $\eta_p\equiv \varepsilon_{\rm CRp,2} u_2/(0.5\rho_1 V_s^3)\lesssim 0.03$, where the numerator represents the postshock CRp energy flux and the denominator is the shock kinetic energy flux \citep[e.g.,][]{ha2020,wittor2020}.
-Therefore, the CRp and CRe momentum distribution functions may be approximated by a DSA power-law form, $f(p)\propto p^{-q}$, where the spectral index depends only on the Mach number as $q=4M_s^2/(M_s^2-1)$.
+The non-detection of gamma-ray emission from galaxy clusters places a stringent constraint on the acceleration efficiency of CR protons (CRp), i.e., $\eta_p\equiv \varepsilon_{\rm CRp,2} u_2/(0.5\rho_{g,1} V_s^3)\lesssim 0.03$, where the numerator represents the postshock CRp energy flux and the denominator corresponds to the shock kinetic energy flux \citep[e.g.,][]{ha2020,wittor2020}.
+Under these conditions, the momentum distributions of CRp and CRe downstream of merger shocks can be approximated by a DSA power-law form, $f(p)\propto p^{-q_{\rm sh}}$, where the slope depends solely on the Mach number as $q_{\rm sh}=4M_s^2/(M_s^2-1)$.